-In PWM mode, the output compare module can be configured for edge-aligned or center-aligned pulse waveform generation.
+In PWM mode, the enhanced output compare module can be configured for edge-aligned or center-aligned pulse waveform generation.
 All PWM operations are double-buffered (buffer registers are internal to the module and are not mapped into SFR space).

-To configure the output compare module for PWM operation:
+To set up the module for PWM operations:

 - 1. Configure the OCx output for one of the available Peripheral Pin Select pins. - 2.
-Calculate the desired duty cycles and load them into the OCxR register. - Calculate the desired period and load it into the OCxRS register. - Select the current OCx as the trigger/sync source by writing 0x1F to SYNCSEL<4:0> (OCxCON2<4:0>).

-- Select a clock source by writing the OCTSEL2<2:0> (OCxCON<12:10>) bits. - Enable interrupts, if required, for the timer and output compare modules.
-The output compare interrupt is required for PWM Fault pin utilization. - Select the desired PWM mode in the OCM<2:0> (OCxCON1<2:0>) bits. - If a timer is selected as a clock source, set the TMRy prescale value and enable the time base by setting the TON (TxCON<15>) bit.
+Calculate the desired duty cycles and load them into the OCxR register. - Calculate the desired period and load it into the OCxRS register. - Select the current OCx as the trigger/sync source by writing 0x1F to SYNCSEL<4:0> (OCxCON2<4:0>). - Select a clock source by writing the OCTSEL2<2:0> (OCxCON<12:10>) bits. - 6.
+Enable interrupts, if required, for the timer and output compare modules.
+The output compare interrupt is required for PWM Fault pin utilization. - 7.
+Select the desired PWM mode in the OCM<2:0> (OCxCON1<2:0>) bits. - If a timer is selected as a clock source, set the TMRy prescale value and enable the time base by setting the TON (TxCON<15>) bit.

-This peripheral contains input and output functions that may need to be configured by the peripheral pin select.
+Note: This peripheral contains input and output functions that may need to be configured by the Peripheral Pin Select.
 See Section 9.4 "Peripheral Pin Select" for more information.